mandelsoft/ttyprogress/README.md

 output and a framework to create new such indicators.

-It is possible to combine multiple progress indicators in a 'Progress' object.
+It is possible to combine multiple progress indicators in a 'Context' object.
 It covers and manages trailing lines of a terminal output and acts as group to add any number of indicators.
 Additionally, indicators can be grouped again.
 Those groups are visualized as indicators, also.